 IncuCyte real-time dynamic cell imaging

 Cells (5,000 cells per well) were seeded into 96-well plates and incubated overnight in the IncuCyte system.
-The following day, varying concentrations of osimertinib ranging from 0 µM to 100 µM were added to the medium.
-The cells were then monitored in the IncuCyte system for three days, and proliferation curves for each concentration of osimertinib were generated.
+The following day, varying concentrations of Osimertinib ranging from 0 µM to 100 µM were added to the medium.
+The cells were then monitored in the IncuCyte system for three days, and proliferation curves for each concentration of Osimertinib were generated.
 Additionally, dynamic images of the cells were acquired by the system.

 Wound healing assay